 If replaceValue is a function, then for each matched substring, call the function with the following m + 3 arguments.
 Argument 1 is the substring that matched.
 If searchValue is a regular expression, the next m arguments are all of the captures in the MatchResult (see 15.10.2.1).
 Argument m + 2 is the offset within string where the match occurred, and argument m + 3 is string.
-The result is a string value derived from the original input by replacing each matched substring with the corresponding return value of the function call, converted to a string if need be.
+The result is a string value derived from the original input by replacing each matched substring with the corresponding return value of the function call, converted to a string in each be.

 Otherwise, let newstring denote the result of converting replaceValue to a string.
 The result is a string value derived from the original input string by replacing each matched substring with a string derived from newstring by replacing characters in newstring by replacement text as specified in the following table.
 These \$ replacements are done left-to-right, and, once such a replacement is performed, the new replacement text is not subject to further replacements.
-For example, "\$1,\$2".replace(/(\\$(\d))/g, "\$\$1-\$1\$2") returns "\$1-\$11,\$1-\$22".
-A \$ in newstring that does not match any of the forms below is left as is.
+For example, " $$1,$2".replace(/((\(\))/g, "$$1-$1$2") returns "$1-$11,$1-$22".
+A $ in$ newstringthat does not match any of the forms below is left as is.